Emily-Keymon/Global-Weather-Data-Analysis/README.md

 10. Plotted linear regression for wind speed versus latitude for southern hemisphere.

 ## Part 2 - Vacation Analysis
+### Humidity Heatmap for Cities in Part 1
+1. Stored csv created in part one into a dataframe.
+2. Configured gmaps.
+3. Created heatmap of humidity.

+### Create new DataFrame fitting weather criteria
+1. Narrowed down dataframe to find ideal weather conditions...max temp between 70 and 80, windspeed less than 10 and no cloudiness.

+###  Hotel Analysis
+1. Created dataframe to store hotel names along with city, country and coordinates.
+2. Set parameters to search for a hotel.
+3. Created list of lat and lng from cities data.
+4. Used the search term: "Hotel" and the lat/lng on Google Maps.
+5. Made requests and printed urls.
+6. Converted to JSON.
+7. Got first hotel from the results and stored the names.
+8. Used a template to add the hotel marks to the heatmap.
+9. Added marker layer on top of heat map.

 ---
 ## Analysis